-The Centers for Disease Control and Prevention last month released long-awaited guidance on what people can do after they’ve been fully vaccinated for COVID-19, and on Friday released an update that covers travel.
+As COVID-19 cases trend downward in some parts of the country and vaccinations ramp up, the Centers for Disease Control and Prevention is releasing long-awaited guidance on what people can do after they’ve been fully vaccinated against the virus.

-About one year into the pandemic, federal guidance said fully vaccinated people can travel safely and socialize a bit more freely, giving Americans a sense of what a return to a new normal might look like in the months ahead.
+About one year into the pandemic, federal guidance released in March said fully vaccinated people can travel safely and socialize a bit more freely, giving Americans a sense of what a return to a new normal might look like in the months ahead.

 A person is considered fully vaccinated two weeks after they have received the second dose of the Pfizer or Moderna vaccines or one dose of the Johnson & Johnson vaccine, Walensky said.